sastreda/world-cup/README.md

 it is assumed that one country cannot play two games at the same time It is supposed that the score of a team cannot decrease (not considered a goal can be anulled) a country cannot play against itself
+It is considered that the score can be changed anytime and the score of a team can be increased by more than one goal.

 ## Contact